Final report for SW16-013

-During Year 2 of this project, collaborators created one peer-reviewed factsheet, two popular press articles, and two newsletter articles about wild bird management strategies on dairies.
+During Year 3 of this project, collaborators created one peer-reviewed factsheet, four popular press articles, and two newsletter articles about wild bird management strategies on dairies.
 These articles were often featured in national or international dairy magazines and websites.
-Other types of outreach included an on-farm demonstration of professional falconry, exhibit booths at fairs and meetings, presentations to dairy producers and community members, and on-farm tours.
+Other types of outreach included scientific presentations at national meetings, exhibit booths at fairs and meetings, presentations to dairy producers and community members, and on-farm tours.
 In the last year of this project, we held two workshops/demonstrations.
 Attendees included dairy producers, crop producers, beef producers, and regional conservation district professionals.

 - Wild bird migration patterns

 - Use of sustainable pest bird deterrence methods